aphp/edsnlp/docs/pipes/qualifiers/index.md

 ## Under the hood

-Our _qualifier_ pipelines all follow the same basic pattern:
+Our _qualifier_ pipes all follow the same basic pattern:

 1. The pipeline extracts cues.
 We define three (possibly overlapping) kinds :